bpf-endeavor/ebpf-arena-tutorial/docs/README.md

     - At the moment of writing this: only `fentry`/`fexit`/`fmod_ret`, `lsm`, `iter`, `uprobe`, and `struct_ops` programs can be sleepable (according to the libbpf error message).
 Look [here for more info](https://github.com/libbpf/libbpf/blob/master/docs/program_types.rst).
+* I managed to share an arena map between two programs
+    - In order for it to work, I shared the Arena using libbpf API, and passed the memory address of the page from one program to the other (loader program did it)
+    - Both the programs had to call the `bpf_arena_alloc_pages` although I only need one of the to work.
+If I avoid the extra call in the second program the verifier would complain with using memory loads with cast instructions but having no Arena map.
+It seems the program is mark as having the map only when it is using it with a helper/kfunc function.

 ## Questions